-Germany, officially the Federal Republic of Germany, is a Central European country bordered by nine other nations.
-With over 82 million inhabitants, it's the most populous EU member state.
-Berlin serves as the capital and largest city, while Frankfurt is the main financial hub.
-The country is situated between the Baltic and North Seas in the north, and the Alps to the south.
-Its large population and central location make it a key player in European politics and economics.
+Germany, officially the Federal Republic of Germany, is a Western and Central European nation bordering nine countries.
+With over 82 million inhabitants across its sixteen states, it's the most populous EU member.
+Berlin serves as the capital and largest city, while Frankfurt is the financial hub, and the Ruhr is the largest urban area.
+It is located between the Baltic and North Seas to the north and the Alps to the south.

-From 1904 to 1908, the colonial government in South West Africa (present-day Namibia) carried out the annihilation of the local Herero and Nama peoples as punishment for an uprising; this was the 20th century's first genocide.
+From 1904, the colonial government in South West Africa (present-day Namibia) carried out the annihilation of the local Herero and Nama peoples as punishment for an uprising; this was the 20th century's first genocide.

 In November 1918, during the German Revolution, Wilhelm II and the ruling princes abdicated their positions, and Germany was declared a federal republic.